PopovEvgeniy/fastwiper/readme.txt

 Program description

 This program let you wipe free space on storage media.
 It will wipe by zero bytes.
-Deleted files can't be recover with special software after finish wipe free space.
+Deleted files can't be recovered with special software after finish wipe free space.

 License